dominik-meissner/amazonpay-alexa-utils/README.md

   ...

-  // use this to have the current locale decide for the region to use const buyerAddress = await AmazonPay.getBuyerAddress(requestEnvelope, sellertId);
+  // use this to have the current locale decide for the region to use const buyerAddress = await AmazonPay.getBuyerAddress(requestEnvelope, sellerId);

   // if you want to specify the region yourself const buyerAddress = await AmazonPay.getBuyerAddressForRegion(requestEnvelope, region, sellerId);